Type 1 diabetes: Hypoglycemic glucagon impairment

 Glucagon secretion is normally increased upon falling glucose levels, but normal glucagon response to hypoglycemia is blunted in type 1 diabetics.
 Beta cell glucose sensing and subsequent suppression of administered insulin secretion is absent, leading to islet hyperinsulinemia which inhibits glucagon release.

-Autonomic inputs to alpha cells are much more important for glucagon stimulation in the moderate to severe ranges of hypoglycemia, yet the autonomic response is blunted in a number of ways.
-Recurrent hypoglycemia leads to metabolic adjustments in the glucose sensing areas of the brain, shifting the threshold for counter regulatory activation of the sympathetic nervous system to lower glucose concentration.
+Autonomic inputs to alpha cells are far more important for glucagon stimulation in the moderate to severe ranges of hypoglycemia, yet the autonomic response is blunted in several ways.
+Recurrent hypoglycemia leads to metabolic adjustments in the glucose-sensing areas of the brain, shifting the threshold for counterregulatory activation of the sympathetic nervous system to lower glucose concentration.
 This is known as hypoglycemic unawareness.
-Subsequent hypoglycemia is met with impairment in sending of counter regulatory signals to the islets and adrenal cortex.
+Subsequent hypoglycemia is met with impairment in the sending of counter-regulatory signals to the islets and adrenal cortex.
 This accounts for the lack of glucagon stimulation and epinephrine release that would normally stimulate and enhance glucose release and production from the liver, rescuing the diabetic from severe hypoglycemia, coma, and death.
-Numerous hypotheses have been produced in the search for a cellular mechanism of hypoglycemic unawareness, and a consensus has yet to be reached.
+Numerous hypotheses have been produced in the search for a cellular mechanism of hypoglycemic unawareness.
+A consensus has yet to be reached.
 The major hypotheses are summarized in the following table:

-In addition, autoimmune diabetes is characterized by a loss of islet specific sympathetic innervation.
-This loss constitutes an 80–90% reduction of islet sympathetic nerve endings, happens early in the progression of the disease, and is persistent though the life of the patient.
+In addition, autoimmune diabetes is characterized by a loss of islet-specific sympathetic innervation.
+This loss constitutes an 80–90% reduction of islet sympathetic nerve endings, happens early in the progression of the disease, and is persistent through the life of the patient.
 It is linked to the autoimmune aspect of type 1 diabetics and fails to occur in type 2 diabetics.
-Early in the autoimmune event, the axon pruning is activated in islet sympathetic nerves.
+Early in the autoimmune event, the axon pruning is activated in the islet sympathetic nerves.
 Increased BDNF and ROS that result from insulitis and beta cell death stimulate the p75 neurotrophin receptor (p75NTR), which acts to prune off axons.
 Axons are normally protected from pruning by activation of tropomyosin receptor kinase A (Trk A) receptors by NGF, which in islets is primarily produced by beta cells.
 Progressive autoimmune beta cell destruction, therefore, causes both the activation of pruning factors and the loss of protective factors to the islet sympathetic nerves.
 This unique form of neuropathy is a hallmark of type 1 diabetes, and plays a part in the loss of glucagon rescue of severe hypoglycemia.